Generating Large-Scale Trajectories Efficiently using Double Descriptions of Polynomials: Introduction

 To overcome these drawbacks, we study the transformation between double descriptions.
 Its concrete structure and analytic expression are clearly provided, which is indeed a diffeomorphism.
 Leveraging its analytic form, we first design a scheme for linear-complexity jerk/snap minimization.
 Unnecessary computation on transformation is eliminated from this scheme, making its speed faster than many known schemes by at least an order of magnitude.
 Utilizing the smoothness, we also derive an analytic gradient for waypoints and times, which also enjoys minimal complexity.
 The exact gradient information makes it possible to directly optimize all parameters under complex constraints.

 In this paper, we propose a framework based on the above results.
 Provided with a collection of waypoints and piece times, the minimization of jerk/snap is taken as a black box with promising efficiency.
 Through the cheap exact gradient, our framework directly optimizes intermediate waypoints and piece times to meet the safety constraints and dynamic limits, respectively.
-The flexibility and efficiency of this framework are validated by applications and benchmarks on classic problems.
-Summarizing our contributions in this work: \begin{itemize} \item An analytic transformation between double descriptions is derived. \item A linear-complexity minimum jerk/snap solution with extreme efficiency is designed. \item An analytic gradient for waypoints and piece times is provided with linear complexity. \item Applications and benchmarks on classic problems are provided to validate the superiority of our framework. \item High-performance implementation of solution and gradient computation will be open-sourced for the reference of the community\footnote{Source code: \url{https://github.com/ZJU-FAST-Lab/large_scale_traj_optimizer}}. \end{itemize}
+Its flexibility and efficiency are validated by applications and benchmarks on classic problems.
+Summarizing our contributions in this work: \begin{itemize} \item An analytic transformation between double descriptions is derived. \item A linear-complexity minimum jerk/snap solution is designed with extreme efficiency. \item An analytic gradient for waypoints and piece times is provided with linear complexity. \item Applications and benchmarks on classic problems are provided to validate the superiority of our framework. \item High-performance implementation of solution and gradient computation are open-sourced for the reference of the community\footnote{Source code: \url{https://github.com/ZJU-FAST-Lab/large_scale_traj_optimizer}}. \end{itemize}